wsamuelsson/kodprov-CPP/README.md

 ## Comments on code

 - `middleware.cpp` is most relevant and is developed by me
-- `plot_coordinates.py` contains generated boilerplate code for reading the binary data from stdout and plotting coordinates, mainly to see that things behave as expected.
+- `plot_coordinates.py` contains generated boilerplate code for reading the binary data from stdout and plotting, mainly to see that things behave as expected.